Jury finds Illinois landlord guilty of murder, hate crime in 2023 attack on Palestinian American boy

 Police testified that officers found Czuba outside the house sitting on the ground with blood on his body and hands.

-Separately, civil lawsuits have been filed over the boy’s death, including by his the father, Odai Alfayoumi, who is divorced from Shaheen and was not living with them at the house.
+Separately, civil lawsuits have been filed over the boy’s death, including by his father, Alfayoumi, who is divorced from Shaheen and was not living with them.

-The case, which generated headlines around the world, comes amid rising hostility against Muslims and Palestinians in the U.S. since Hamas attacked Israel in October 2023.
+The case generated headlines around the world and struck deeply for the Chicago area’s large and established Palestinian community.
 The U.S. Department of Justice also launched a federal hate crimes investigation.

+“All of us who are parents, who are Arab or Palestinian … who are Muslim, we all saw our children die in Wadee Alfayoumi, because this could have been any one of our boys, any one of our girls,” CAIR-Chicago's Rehab said.
+“It just so happened that it was Wadee Alfayoumi.
+When he was targeted, all of our children were targeted.
+Every Muslim was targeted when he (Czuba) yelled, ‘All Muslims must die.’”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.